-What I thought was cool is that this allows you to take a street art tour of Rotterdam at your own pace.
-While you’re walking from mural to mural, you also get to see a ton of the city and you can always walk onto a street that looks interesting, stop for a coffee or pop into a cute store.
+What I thought was cool is that the app allows you to take a street art tour of Rotterdam at your own pace.
+While you're walking from mural to mural, you also get to see a ton of the city and you can always walk onto a street that looks interesting, stop for a coffee or pop into a cute store.

 Obviously, not all of the street art in Rotterdam is listed in the app.
 In there you find the works that Rewriters considers highlights, but they've also marked other pieces with a green exclamation mark so you can go and have a look at those as well.

 It only costs 99 cents and is frequently updated.

 I spent two nights at Hostel Room.
 Now, I normally don't stay in hostels anymore, but I definitely don't mind if they have nice private rooms with a balcony and an en suite bathroom like my Clocktower Room at Hostel Room did!

 Let me show you:

 The hostel entrance is just a few meters from the tram 7 tram stop, a few minutes from the tram 8 tram stop, and about 10 minutes walking to metro lines D and E. It's located in a quiet area and a great base for exploring the city.

 If you're coming from abroad, you can fly into Amsterdam Schiphol and take a direct train to Rotterdam.
 Alternatively, you can also travel by train directly to Rotterdam.
 Thalys offers the fastest option, especially from Belgium.